romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the scope of encrypted secrets at the organization level in GitHub Actions?
+Q: What is the scope of encrypted secrets at the organization level in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Available to multiple repositories within the organization**